Our Verdict

 Ease of Install - LATCH

-This is one of the hardest seats to install using LATCH in this group.
+This is one of the hardest seats to install using LATCH.
 With so many troubles, our tester was very frustrated.
 The Fllo has push-style LATCH connectors with a line decal on one side and a lock-off.
-The recline adjustment is a foot style with one different level, and we suspect many cars will require a towel to get the right angle since the variation level is so limited.
+The recline adjustment is a foot style with one extra level, and we suspect many cars will require a towel to get the right angle since the variation is so limited.
 Adding towels is not ideal, given the seat length, making the process more cumbersome.
-The combined analysis of these results is a metric score that is better than the average in the test group.
-While it isn't a standout seat,

 Ease of Install - Belt

 Securing both is twice the work, so it would be nice to know if it is necessary or why the ambiguity exists.
-It is a longer-than-average seat in this review, and we suspect it will be hard to fit in some smaller cars or with taller front-seat passengers.
-The lock-offs are pretty good, but it felt like they might break because the design is flimsy plastic clamps, and we had difficulty getting the last bit of tightness we wanted.
+It is a longer-than-average seat, and we suspect it will be hard to fit in some smaller cars or with taller front-seat passengers.
+The lock-offs are pretty good, but they felt like they might break because the design is flimsy plastic clamps, and we had difficulty getting the last bit of tightness we wanted.

-It was hard to get the stability we wanted, and while it passed the wiggle test, we suspect some parents will be left wanting more.
-There is so much going on with the process, including the padding removal and replacement, crotch buckle threading, and more, that it feels completely overdone compared to much of the competition.
+It was hard to achieve the stability we wanted, and while it passed the wiggle test, we suspect some parents will be left wanting more.
+So much is going on with the process, including the padding removal and replacement, crotch buckle threading, and more, that it feels completely overdone compared to much of the competition.

 Thanks to the seat's low profile, it is pretty easy to uninstall.
 First, you disconnect the vehicle belt, pull the padding back to access the pathway, and unthread the belt before replacing the padding.